babashka/nbb/README.md

 laptop.
 Ufortunately `npx` adds another 300ms or so.
 To get faster startup time for a local `nbb`, use `$(npm bin)/nbb script.cljs`, or install `nbb` globally..

-## Require syntax and rules

-Nbb adopts the syntax that `shadow-cljs` and CLJS provide for requiring NPM libraries.
-It also supports the non-CLJS-standard `:default` option which is only supported by `shadow-cljs`.
-Requiring libraries can only be done through a top level `ns` form and/or one or more top-level `require` forms.
-Additionally, `nbb` does not support `js/require`, but it does allow `js/import` (dynamic import).

-## Open questions

-If you are a JS expert, which I am not, and you have some insights to the following issues, feel free to reach out via Github Discussions or the `#nbb` channel on Clojurians Slack.

-- Can a global install of `nbb` be combined with local dependencies?
-How?

 ## Build